-"No," Shepard said, looking back where his crew sat.
-Tali was now sitting next to Joker, jabbing her claw furiously across the table at Garrus while the pilot's face was turning red with laughter.
+"No," Shepard looked back where his crew sat.
+Tali was furiously pounding Garrus's chest and Joker's face was turning red with laughter.
 "I should go."

 "Well, we thank you for coming in.
-That will be four hundred and eighty-six credits."
+That will be nine hundred and eighty-six credits."

 "The wine," Sandy said apologetically.
 "It's kind of on the pricey side.
 You still want that other bottle?"

-Shepard nodded resignedly and pointed to the check.
+With a resigned sigh, Shepard nodded and pointed to the check.
 You just had the most expensive salad in history, he thought.

 Sandy gave him a sympathetic smile.
 "It's very sweet of you, sir.
 Is there anything else I can do for you?"

 "Well, that depends."
 Shepard looked over his shoulder to make sure none of his friends at the table were paying attention.
 He leaned over the counter, his voice a whisper.
 "Do you deliver to the Presidium?"